top of page

 Three days into my new job as Toronto's coolest, new salon associate a young, handsome and visibly wealthy, black man walked in (without an entourage) looking for a haircut.
 I politely informed him that we were a "hair colour only" establishment.
 He not so nicely, informed me that the owner would make an exception.

-I told him "I'm sorry but we really don't cut hair, ever.
+I told him "I'm sorry but we don't cut hair, ever.
 There are no scissors here."
 But he insisted.
 I asked his name and he asked if I was serious.
 Seeing how confused and nervous I was he finally said: "Drake" And I said: "Last name?"
 What felt like another two hours went by... we stared at each other until he said "Drake" I thought having the same first and last name must be part of a culture I'd yet to experience so I asked: "Drake-Drake?"
 He said "Yeah" Thinking I'd realized who he was.

 So I entered